Exploring The Effects Of Domestic Violence on Survivors, Partners, And Children

 Understanding the impact domestic violence makes

 While domestic violence can be a single incident, it is typically part of a pattern of behaviors over an extended period.
-As more time passes, the effects can compound and become more pronounced.
+As more time passes, the effects on mental and physical health can compound and become more pronounced.
 Explore how abuse in the home affects survivors, perpetrators, and children.

 On survivors